-• In a Troublemaker faceoff, when you challenge a Troublemaker, all your characters at the Troublemaker's Problem are involved.
-The Troublemaker is also involved, though your opponent's characters at that Problem are not.

-• In a Problem faceoff, all your characters at the Problem are involved, as are all your opponent's characters at the Problem.
+- In a Troublemaker faceoff, when you challenge a Troublemaker, all your characters at the Troublemaker's Problem are involved.
+The Troublemaker is also involved, though your opponent's characters at that Problem are not. - In a Problem faceoff, all your characters at the Problem are involved, as are all your opponent's characters at the Problem.

-• In a double Problem faceoff, all your characters at both Problems are involved, as are all your opponent's characters at both Problems.
-(Remember: If you have a double Problem faceoff, you don't have a regular Problemfaceoff.)
+In a double Problem faceoff, all your characters at both Problems are involved, as are all your opponent's characters at both Problems.
+(Remember: If you have a double Problem faceoff, you don't have a regular Problem faceoff.)

-In all faceoffs, characters that are exhausted or frightened are not involved (with the exception of characters with the Stubborn keyword, which are still involved even if exhausted).
+In all faceoffs, characters that are exhausted or frightened are involved in the faceoff, but don't contribute their power to it.
+(The exception is characters with the Stubborn keyword, which still apply their power even while exhausted).